Breee/pogo-map-package/README.md

 3. `CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'strong_password';`
 4. `GRANT ALL PRIVILEGES ON monocle.* TO 'newuser'@'localhost';`
 5. `FLUSH PRIVILEGES;`
-6. verify that you can login: `mysql -u newuser -p strong_password monocle`
+6. verify that you can login: `mysql -u newuser -p strong_password monocle`, thne exit.
+7. The file `cleandb.sql` contains the commands to create the tables of the database, execute `mysql -u newuser monocle < cleandb.sql`.

 ## 2.2 Fill the database

-1. 2. `cd pogo-map-package/scripts`
+1. `cd pogo-map-package/scripts`
 2. First of all, we need gyms and pokestops.
 You create 2 files:
 - `updateGyms.csv`
 - `updateStops.csv`